Keepsake

 • AI transcription converts recordings to written storiesAutomated, though accuracy varies with names and perspective

-• Weekly prompt system keeps storytellers engagedStructured cadence works well for some families
+• Weekly prompts keep storytellers engagedThe structured cadence of responses to weekly prompts works well for some families

 • Clean, modern interfaceWell-designed onboarding experience for US-based customers